 Since Rule developed models of relevance, a new model has appeared with a large increase in the number and size of nongovernmental private think tanks in the United States.
 This sixth model is special constituency, wealthy individuals, and corporations.
 It states that social research can reflect a researcher's political values and advance the political goals of wealthy groups who seek to maintain or expand their power.
-The think tanks are research and public organizations funded by wealthy indi-
+The think tanks are research and public organizations funded by wealthy individuals, corporations, and political groups.

-Think tank An organization (usually nonprofit, nongovernmental) in which one or more researchers, writers, journalists, and others develop, refine, elaborate on, and publicize ideas about policy issues. viduals, corporations, and political groups.
 For example, the Manhattan Institute, Cato Institute, Heritage Foundation, and American Enterprise Institute grew dramatically from the early 1980s to the 1990s.
-They have a particular politicalideological viewpoint and use social research or pseudoscience to advance their agenda.
+They have a particular political-ideological viewpoint and use social research or pseudoscience to advance their agenda.
 Think tanks pay researchers, sponsor research reports, and draw public attention to results supporting their views (see Example Box 4, Ethics, Politics, and the Misuse of Survey Research).